Century of Progress 1933 World's Fair Homes and More

 Annual Architecture Tour Featuring The Century of Progress Homes

 Join National Park Service rangers at Indiana Dunes National Lakeshore for a tour of five historic homes from the 1933 Chicago World's Fair.
-These free tours are offered by reservation only one day each October (2013 date to be determined), between 8:00 a.m. and 5:30 p.m.
-Each tour lasts one hour and fifteen minutes and includes an inside look at the Cypress Log Cabin, the House of Tomorrow, and the Florida Tropical, Armco Ferro, and the Wieboldt-Rostone houses.
+These tours are offered by reservation only one day each October (2014 date is October 18), between 8:00 a.m. and 6:00 p.m.
+(Last tour begins at 4:00 p.m.)
+Each tour lasts 2 hours and includes an inside look at the Cypress Log Cabin, the House of Tomorrow, Florida Tropical, Armco Ferro, and the Wieboldt-Rostone houses.

-Your reservation includes a shuttle bus from a remote parking lot ($15 per person).
+Your reservation includes a shuttle bus from a remote parking lot ($20 per person).
+All tours begin at the Indiana Dunes National Lakeshore visitor center.
+There is no off-site parking and there will be no walk-up tours available.
+A narrated shuttle ride from the visitor center to the site is included in your $20.00 fee.
 Please follow the on-line reservation instructions carefully and be sure to print out your reservation ticket, note the location of the event's parking lots, and be sure to arrive at the parking lot at least 45 minutes before your scheduled tour time to allow time for shuttling to the homes.
 If you have difficulty with the reservation system or have additional questions, please call the Indiana Dunes National Lakeshore information desk at 219-395-1882.

 A Century of Progress - The 1933 World's Fair Homes